aeveltstra/lammpster/README.md

 does not look for libraries that exist in Fink's libraries path.
 So we have to tell it.
 For instance, if you used Fink, libcairo.2.dylib will exist in /sw/lib.
-To tell cairoffi to look there, we can do this:
+To tell cairoffi to look there, we can do this after starting the pipenv shell:
 $ export LD_LIBRARY_PATH=/sw/lib:$LD_LIBRARY_PATH

 To build this application you need to have python3 installed,